-As part of obtaining reasonable assurance about whether the City of New Ellenton's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the City of New Ellenton's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.
+The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-I noted certain matters that I reported to management of the Organization in a separate letter dated January 15, 2008.
+I noted certain matters that I reported to management of the City of New Ellenton, South Carolina, in a separate letter dated October 20, 2010.